TrossenRobotics/interbotix_xslocobots_docs/_sources/ros1_packages/navigation_stack_configuration.rst

 Setting the ``launch_driver`` argument to ``false`` tells the launch file not to startup the locobot driver nodes as the robot is already running.
-Finally, a third way to move the robot is to run the Kobuki **keyop** node.
+Finally, a third way to move the robot is to run the Kobuki **keyop** node (if using the Kobuki version).
 This will then allow you to use your keyboard arrow keys to move the robot.
 To do this, type the following either on the robot or remote computer...

 .. code-block:: console